Become a Day Care Owner: Education and Career Roadmap

 Step 1: Consider Earning an Associate's Degree

-While no formal education is required for this career, the BLS reported that having a certificate or degree, such as an associate's degree in child development or early childhood education, can help aspiring day care owners find entry-level work in childcare and can expand career opportunities.
-The BLS pointed out that starting in 2013, Head Start programs will require workers to pursue an associate's degree or credential in a childcare field.
+While no formal education is required for this career, the BLS reports that having a certificate or degree, such as an associate's degree in child development or early childhood education, can help aspiring day care owners find entry-level work in childcare and can expand career opportunities.
+The BLS reports that Head Start programs require workers to pursue an associate's degree or credential in a childcare field.
 Community colleges often offer associate's degree programs in child development and early education.
 Courses of study may include child psychology, first aid, sociology, safety and nutrition.

 Step 2: Gain Work Experience